 What Is The Difference Between 2.4GHz And 5GHz WiFi?

 A WiFi router uses radio frequencies.
 These radio frequencies transmit the internet to your devices like laptops, smartphones, tablets, and many others.
 The primary and distinguishing difference between 2.4GHz and 5GHz WiFi is their range and bandwidth or speed.
-Yes, the speed of your internet does depend on the internet plan you must have chosen, but it also depends on your router capacity.
+Yes, the speed of your internet depends on the internet plan you choose, but it also depends on your router capacity.

 - 2.4GHz: The 2.4GHz WiFi offers a larger coverage area to the WiFi user than the 5GHz one.
 And, to top it off, it also penetrates through solid objects with ease.
 It has a maximum speed of 150Mbps and a maximum signal range of ~410ft.
 The drawback to a 2.4GHz WiFi router is that it has a lower bandwidth or speed.
 Also, this band is more susceptible to different interferences and disturbances as more devices are actively using this frequency.